top of page

 Computing

 As part of the new National Curriculum, all children in Year 6 will be learning more about programming for computers, or devices such as iPads or mobile phones.
 They will also learn how technology such as Wi-Fi actually works and how to access it safely.
-They will design, plan and code games, use micro-bits and further develop their awareness and knowledge of E-Safety.
+They will design, plan and code games, use micro-bits and further develop their awareness and knowledge of E-Safety including AI, chatbots and social media.

 Spanish